eda-ricercatore/SienaLaTeX/notes/bibtex-notes.md

 + chapter
 	- A chapter or section number.
 + crossref
 	- The key of another entry in the database that shares many of the same field entries.
-See Section 12.2.3.
+See Section 12.2.3 (14.2.3 in the PDF copy).
 	- Used for the BibTeX entry type **inproceedings**.
 	- Try to see if this would work for the BibTeX entry types **incollection** and **inbook**.
 + edition